 59. Are there any differences in your State in conditions for women’s access, to museums, parks, theaters, sports stadiums and other facilities where culture, sports and science are disseminated in comparison with men?

-Yes ( ) No ( )
+Yes ( ) No ( X )

 If yes, please explain and provide examples.